BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/combining-streams.intro.md

 - [ ] `forkJoin` -> `http-service-v1`
   - We start with a very simple list example where we derive data in our component directly over HTTP requests by using `forkJoin`
-  - List is not "reactive" in terms of "adding/updating" -> build a refetch
-  - We notice that this architecture results in HTTP over-fetching -> introduce simple state -> forkJoin vs. combineLatest
+  - We notice that this architecture results in HTTP over-fetching -> introduce simple http caching -> forkJoin vs. combineLatest
 - [ ] `combineLatest`
   - To solve it we refactor the give HTTP service to get more control over when we fetch the data
   - this reviles one of the special behaviours of `forkJoin` and we need to rethink it usage